TyraVex/maths-website-dumper/README.md

-# A maths website dumper
+# A website dumper for a specifc website

 ## ONLY PEOPLE THAT HAVE ALREADY ACCESS TO THE CONCERNED WEBSITE CAN HAVE ACCESS TO THIS SCRIPT